4 Paths to Service-Led Growth

 Subscribe to the Ibbaka Market Blog

-Service-Led Growth has been attracting attention as an alternative to product-led growth.
-It is a more reliable, less capital intensive approach that supports the development of deep, long term relationships.
+Service-led growth has been attracting attention as an alternative to product-led growth.
+It is a more reliable, less capital-intensive approach that supports the development of deep, long-term relationships.

 We have introduced some pricing considerations for Service-Led Growth here.

 In service-led growth, value is first created through professional services.
-Instead of ending once the services are delivered, a software solution is put in place to track the outcome of those services and to provide ongoing, long-tail value.
+Instead of ending once the services are delivered, a software solution is put in place to track the outcome of those services and to provide ongoing, long-term value.
 This software collects data that generates insights.
 These insights are used to trigger and inform new professional services.
 The result is a powerful growth flywheel.
 This is sketched below.

-To date, few companies have gone to market with a well articulated plan for service-led growth, though this is beginning to change.
+To date, few companies have gone to market with a well-articulated plan for service-led growth, though this is beginning to change.
 It is more common for companies to come to service-led growth through one of the four following paths.

 2. Support software - software companies are finding that the product alone will only take them so far and that professional services are needed to support growth in customer lifetime value